SteveProXNA/EffectiveCpp/README.md

 55 Specific Ways to Improve Your Programs and Designs

 ###### INTRO
-Contains all notes and source code compiled from Effective C++
+Contains all notes + source code compiled from Effective C++
 <br />
 Third Edition by Scott Meyers in 2005 [http://bit.ly/2a2xLh3]